mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 <br>
 *Without capturing the dynamic nature of a Mandelbrot, any approach you used would be meaningfully deficient [[8]](#ref-8).*

-Lets suppose instead that you could encode the recursive function of the Mandelbrot set into your program, so that now a far small computer program could reproduce this image in 100 or 1000 bytes.
+Let's suppose instead that you could encode the recursive function of the Mandelbrot set into your program, so that now a far small computer program could reproduce this image in 100 or 1000 bytes.
 Now you would successfully upgrade your representation to one that would be able to inform both the image AND the fractal nature of the Mandelbrot set.

-Now observe how this applies to us; we build theories that have the effect of photographing the Mandelbrot set.
+Now observe how this applies to us: we build theories that have the effect of photographing the Mandelbrot set.
 We aren't paying attention to the generating function that underlies everything we observe.

 One way to formally evaluate the sophistication of our descriptions is through Kolmogorov complexity --- defined as the length of the shortest computer program that can produce a given output.
 This metric helps distinguish between superficial descriptions and fundamental understanding.
 A description with low Kolmogorov complexity relative to its output suggests we've captured something essential about its generating process.
 For example, the entire Mandelbrot set can be defined in remarkably concise (english) language of 165 characters: